Black History Month 2023: The Art of Community

-As we gather together to celebrate Black History, we reflect on the ways in which we define what Joy means to us.
-Throughout the years, it is the moments of joy that have carried us through the ebbs and flows of life.
-It is in the search of joy that the fire for great change is fuelled.
-Through our desire to find and hold onto joy in its absence, we have birthed the art forms, genres and cuisines that we celebrate today.
-Despite the challenging past,and present, we would like to take a moment to pause and celebrate the small moments of joy leading us towards the future.
-By curating spaces that champion this notion, we can showcase the abundance of talent within UAL.
-Join us as we celebrate the past, present and future this Black History Month and beyond.
+As we gather together once again to celebrate Black History Month, we reflect on the ways in which we define what community means to us.
+Throughout the years, it is often community carrying us through the ebbs and flow of life.
+It is with community, that the fire for great change is fuelled.
+Through community, we have birthed the art forms, genres and cuisines that we celebrate today.
+Despite the challenging past, and present, we would like to take a moment to pause and celebrate each other as we look ahead together, towards the future.

-Arts SU is committed to creative a thriving social and support network for our members and our Black students.
+Arts SU is committed to creating a thriving social and support network for our members and our Black students.
 We have a wide array of student-led groups and community forums students can access throughout the year in the Students’ Union.
-These include: